Hjdskes/sysinfo/README.md

 This little application will print information about your system and your theme, along with some nice ASCII art when run.

-**NOTE:** This application is specifically written for Arch Linux; the ASCII art is the Arch Linux logo and the package count only works with Pacman.
-Sysinfo is made for lightweight desktops; it only checks `~/.config/gtk-3.0/settings.ini`, `~/.gtkrc-2.0` and `~/.gtkrc-2.0.mine` for its theme retrieval.
+**NOTE:** This application is currently written for Arch Linux; the ASCII art is the Arch Linux logo and the package count only works with Pacman.
+I will accept pull requests that enable supports for other distributions.
+Sysinfo is made for lightweight desktops; it only checks `~/.config/gtk-3.0/settings.ini` and `~/.gtkrc-2.0` for its theme retrieval.
+Sorry KDE users!

 Currently, it prints the following:
 * Shell;